Liltyki/Writeups-Tryhackme/lab/lab_Security.md

 sudo ufw allow 51820/udp  # WireGuard VPN
 ```

 That is it.
 Only two ports are publicly accessible.
-Everything else — DVWA, Wireshark, target SSH — is only accessible through the WireGuard tunnel.
+Everything else like DVWN, Wireshark, vm kali .... is only accessible through the WireGuard tunnel.

 ---

 ## Part 4 — Fail2ban : Automated Brute Force Protection

-Even with MFA on SSH, automated bots will still attempt to connect.
 Fail2ban monitors authentication logs and automatically bans IPs that fail too many times.

 My configuration in `/etc/fail2ban/jail.local` :